-BNL follows DOE Order 436.1, Departmental Sustainability, which is based on federal executive orders that establish sustainability goals for federal agencies focusing on reducing carbon emissions to address climate change issues, with guidance, recommendations, plans, and numerical targets.
-DOE 436.1 provides requirements and responsibilities for managing sustainability within DOE to ensure facilities are working towards sustainability goals established in its Strategic Sustainability Performance Plan (SSPP).
-New expectations set through recent changes on the federal level have been flowed down to BNL through the SSP reflecting the expectations in Executive Orders (EO) 14057, Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability, December 8, 2021, and EO 14008, Tackling the Climate Crisis at Home and Abroad, January 27, 2021, which set new federal-level sustainability goals.
-All of the goals related to the new executive orders are consolidated in the Federal Sustainability Plan (www.sustainability. gov/federalsustainabilityplan/).
-Each DOE facility is required to have an SSP in place detailing the strategy for achieving these long-term goals along with due dates and a requirement to provide an annual status.
-These requirements will influence the future of the Laboratory's EMS program and have been incorporated into BNL's SSP, which can be found in Appendix E and identifies the DOE SSP goals, the Laboratory's performance in 2022, and future planned actions and contributions.
+The DOE Order (O) that BNL follows regarding sustainable operations was revised and reissued on April 25, 2023, as DOE O 436.1a, Departmental Sustainability.
+This order establishes sustainability goals for the DOE and its contractors based on federal efforts towards reducing carbon emissions in response to climate change.
+DOE O 436.1a provides requirements and responsibilities for managing sustainability within DOE to ensure facilities are working towards sustainability goals established in its Strategic Sustainability Performance Plan (SSPP) including expectations in Executive Orders (EOs) 14057, Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability, December 8, 2021, and EO 14008, Tackling the Climate Crisis at Home and Abroad, January 27, 2021, which set new federal-level sustainability goals.
+The overall goals associated with the federal executive orders are consolidated in the Federal Sustainability Plan www.sustainability.gov/federalsustainabilityplan.
+Each DOE facility is required to have a SSP in place detailing the strategy for achieving these long-term goals along with due dates and a requirement to provide an annual status.
+These requirements will influence the future of the Laboratory's EMS program and have been incorporated into BNL's SSP, which can be found in Appendix E and identifies the DOE SSP goals, the Laboratory's performance in 2023, and future planned actions and contributions.